 And Wellington, Yohana adds, “can talk about food for days.
 So I know this is somebody I can work with.”

-After seeing Wellington’s food at the Underground Market, Yohana and her business partner Amanda Plumb invited him to cook for one of their monthly supper club gatherings, held under the name “Chow Club.”
-This monthly event features food from around the world, cooked by immigrant chefs or chefs from that culture, and it is held in Amanda’s home.
+After seeing Wellington’s food at the Underground Market, Yohana and her business partner Amanda Plumb invited him to cook for one of their monthly supper club gatherings, held under the name “Chow Club”.
+This monthly event is held in Amanda’s home and features food from around the world, cooked by immigrant chefs or chefs from that culture.

 While planning the dinner, Wellington said he realized that “this might be the first time these people have had Nigerian food.”
 The supper club diners were obviously interested in trying the cuisine, but they might not know what to expect from a chef cooking southeastern Nigerian food.

-Yohana explains why Chow Club focuses on lesser-known cuisines.
+Yohana explains why Chow Club focuses on cuisines that are lesser-known in America.
 “People want to try Nigerian food, but if they were in a restaurant, they might not know what to order,” she says.
 “But here, without judgment, they might be more adventurous.”

 The Chow Club tables are laid out next to each other, each covered in mismatched tableware, candles, and West African print cloth.
 The small tables seat six to ten people – a size big enough to provide cover for any awkward silences, but small enough to ensure mutual connections and interests.
 Before the meal, diners mingle and peruse the menus laid out at each seat.

 The guests are excited.
 Some have attended Chow Club dinners before, while others have been invited by neighbors or coworkers.
 Most people I talk to are excited to try these foods listed on the menu, and everyone can smell the flavors wafting out of the kitchen.